ChanThien3101/plugin-antivirus-clamav/README.md

 ## Description of Mechanics

-The Antivirus Plugin operates by scanning uploaded files or request bodies for malware using ClamAV, integrated via a Lua script.
+The Antivirus Plugin operates by scanning uploaded files or request bodies for malware using ClamAV, ntegrated via a Lua script.
 Key variables like `TX:ANTIVIRUS-PLUGIN_ENABLED` control the plugin's activation, while `TX:ANTIVIRUS-PLUGIN_SCAN_UPLOADED_FILE` and `TX:ANTIVIRUS-PLUGIN_SCAN_REQUEST_BODY` determine whether files or request bodies are scanned.
 Files temporarily stored in `FILES_TMPNAMES` are processed in chunks defined by `TX:ANTIVIRUS-PLUGIN_CLAMAV_CHUNK_SIZE_BYTES`.
 If a virus is detected, the name is stored in `TX:ANTIVIRUS-PLUGIN_VIRUS_NAME`, and the flag `TX:BLOCK_MALWARE` is set to block the request.
-The plugin tracks malicious activity per IP using `IP:MALWARE_COUNTER`, and if it exceeds `TX:MALWARE_BURST_COUNTER`, the IP is blocked for `TX:BLOCK_MALWARE_TIMEOUT`.
+The plugin tracks malicious activity per P using `IP:MALWARE_COUNTER`, and if it exceeds `TX:MALWARE_BURST_COUNTER`, the IP is blocked for `TX:BLOCK_MALWARE_TIMEOUT`.

 ## Prerequisities